Exposure from ultraviolet radiation frequently asked questions

 Is temperature related to solar UVR?

 Solar UVR levels are generally not related to temperature.
 There can be high UVR levels even on cool days unless there is considerable cloud cover.
 UVR and temperature peak at different times of the day.
 UVR is usually highest around midday but the temperature is often highest later in the afternoon.
-In general there is a misconception that high temperatures and UVR intensity are related as most people tend to get sunburnt when temperatures are lower.
-People tend to assume they require less protection from the sun when temperatures are lower.
+In general there is a misconception that high temperatures and UVR intensity are related, as most people tend to get sunburnt when temperatures are higher.
+Therefore, people tend to assume they require less protection from the sun when temperatures are lower.
 The intensity of UVR can be high on cool clear days as well as hot days during certain times of the year.
 Without knowing the level of UVR people may incorrectly use temperature as a guide to the level of sun protection required.

 Why is there so much solar UVR in Australia?